AbhinavA10/ML-courses/ML-with-Python/README.md

 #### Accuracy
 - number of correctly classified instances over total number of instances
 - fraction of total samples that were correctly classified.
-- can be misleading for unbalanced datasets, therefore not necassarily always a good measure
+- can be misleading for unbalanced datasets, therefore not necessarily always a good measure

 ```python
 from sklearn.metrics import accuracy_score